pdfcpu/pdfcpu/content/encrypt/perm_set.md

 ## Examples

-You have to provide any non empty password in order to change permissions:
+You have to provide any non-empty password in order to change permissions:

 ```
 $ pdfcpu encrypt enc.pdf --opw opw
 writing enc.pdf ...

-$ pdfcpu perm list enc.pdf
+$ pdfcpu permissions list enc.pdf
 permission bits: 000000000000 (x000)
 Bit  3: false (print(rev2), print quality(rev>=3))
 Bit  4: false (modify other than controlled by bits 6,9,11)